LimeChain/gosemble/docs/2-go-to-wasm.md

 #### 2.1.1.
 WebAssembly specification

-The Runtime Wasm module targets [WebAssembly MVP](https://github.com/WebAssembly/design/blob/main/MVP.md) without any extensions enabled, which supports a limited set of instructions compared to WebAssembly 1.0.
+At the time of writing there is WebAssembly 1.0 spec and draft for spec 2.0, but the Runtime module targets [WebAssembly MVP](https://github.com/WebAssembly/design/blob/main/MVP.md) without any extensions enabled, which offers limited set of features compared to WebAssembly 1.0.
 Also, it is expected to have a very domain-specific API that consists of:
 * imported Host provided functions (`ext_allocator_malloc_version_1`, `ext_allocator_free_version_1`, etc).
 * imported Host provided memory.